rajan-chari/yara-playground/docs/usage/basic-commands.md

-# Basic Commands Reference
+# Basic Commands

-This guide provides essential commands for working with ROS Noetic, Gazebo, and Miniconda.
+This guide provides essential commands for ROS Noetic, Gazebo simulation, and Miniconda environments used in the Yara_OVE experimental playground.

 ## ROS Commands